hongyusu/hongyusu.github.io/_posts/2015-10-29-teaser-solution.md

   ![photo1]({{ site.url }}/myimages/teaser_joint.png)

+- The result indicates that I should guide the recruiters search in the elongated region on the map highlighted by the probability density.

 ### Rank points by probabilities

-- With the computation described above, I am able to provide a probability density map for searching the top analyst.
+- With the approach described above, I am able to provide a probability density map for searching the top analyst.
-- However, the map still cover a relative large area.
+- However, the map still cover a relative large area, which could be a big problem if **Zalando** does not have enough human power of recruiters to search for this top analyst :laughing:
-- Therefore, I rank all points according to their joint probabilities.
+- Therefore, I rank all points in the search space according to their joint probabilities.
 In particular, a resolution of 50 meter is used in this calculation which ends up with 101790 points in the search space.
 - The GPS coordinate of the top 5 candidate locations are shown in the following table together with the joint probabilities.

   | Rank | Lat | Lng | Probability |